 Both pieces of equipment operate similarly in terms of contact cooking.
 Food products cook better and adhere to a cooking plate the smoother the surface is, and both appliances are characterised by their ultra-smooth cooking plates which conduct at particularly high temperatures.
 These devices are sturdy and heat up rapidly, and chefs require their browning Maillard effect.
 Their temperature transfer and conduction heating are extremely efficient.
 Plus, they require just a drizzle of olive oil on a hot and smooth plate.

-Another advantage is you have varied cuisine choices which you can cook up simultaneously when cooking on a plancha grill or griddle.
+Another advantage is you have varied cuisine choices which you can cook up simultaneously with plancha cooking or with griddle cooking.
 You can also vary the type of cooking – sear, grill, fry, simmer, deglaze, reheat, etc. It is also possible to cook using steam with a cover on the cooking plate.
 With the electric and gas models, the heating power regulation allows for ongoing cooking sessions with no downtime, thus producing high yields.
 They are a valuable investment for any catering company, restaurant, takeaway business, as well as for residential use.

 Both the griddle and plancha require similar servicing routines.
 Their smooth surface makes for simple maintenance, and the collecting tray permits easy cleaning.
 Depending on the finish and thickness, the cooking plate must be degreased, and then cleaned with a spatula, sponge, and a little dishwashing liquid.
 Regular cleaning of the devices will ensure their top performance.

 Check out Capic’s extensive range of high-performance and resistant cooking equipment, and pick out the appliances which best suit your specific requirements!